RohitBandaru/rohitbandaru.github.io/_posts/2024-10-06-Self-Supervision-from-Videos.md

 This shows that for scene-centric evaluation tasks like object detection, cropping while pretraining is harmful.

-{% include figure.liquid loading="eager" path="assets/img/blog/video-ssl/video-moco.png" source="https://arxiv.org/abs/2007.13916"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/video-ssl/video-moco.png" source="https://arxiv.org/abs/2007.13916"%}

 To replace cropping, videos can be used to get “temporal transformations”.